-Once you have something to sell, you’ll need somewhere to sell it.
-It’s possible to sell your products on someone else’s platform – like Amazon, E-Junkie, Gumroad, or Sellfy – we always recommend selling your products on a platform you own completely: your own website.
+Once you have something to sell, you’ll need a platform to sell it.
+While it’s possible to sell your products on someone else’s platform, like Amazon, E-junkie, Gumroad, or Sellfy, we always recommend selling your products on a platform you own completely: your own website.

 In most cases, the cost of selling on your own website is considerably less than selling on a third-party platform.
 With a little work and creativity, you can create robust and polished websites using WordPress and a free theme.
 With the right WordPress plugins, you can create an automated business and a powerful experience for your customers.

 When you build your website, don’t be afraid to explore some paid themes.
 There’s a massive difference between a free theme and a $50 theme.
 Free themes are usually just stripped-down versions of paid themes, so they lack critical features and customization options.
-Paid themes, even the cheapest ones, usually give lots of flexibility.
+Paid themes, even the cheapest ones, usually provide a lot of flexibility.

-All that said, you should absolutely list your products on third-party platforms.
+With all that being said, you should absolutely list your products on third-party platforms.
 There’s no downside as long as you take their fees into consideration when you price your products.
-The exposure they offer is often worth their cost, especially if you only pay a fee when you make a sale.
+The exposure they offer is often worth the costs, especially if you only pay a fee when you make a sale.
 If you sell an eBook, for example, you should definitely list it on Amazon because that’s the only place many people look for books.

 However you display your products for sale, make sure you have these critical elements: